 In the early 1900’s, Patagonia was a mysterious, faraway land making it the perfect place to disappear.
 The two friends settled in Cholila, a remote part of Chubut province, with the modern-day equivalent of two and a half million dollars in their pockets from a bank robbery in Nevada.

-To hide their true identity, they changed their names from Butch Cassidy and the Sundance Kid to Enrique Place and James Ryan and established a farm, trading with the natives and the Chileans and integrating with the local community.
+To hide their true identity, they changed their names from Butch Cassidy and the Sundance Kid to Enrique Place and James Ryan and established a farm, trading with the locals and integrating themselves into the community.
 It’s said that they were trying to lead honest lives.

 After five years they were discovered by the Pinkerton Agency who had been hired to track them down.
 Fleeing to Bolivia, they were eventually killed in a gunfight in 1907.